sasconsul/shape-ewebrtc-2016/README.md

 #### Node Server
 To configure and start a Node Server using the pre-built Server App, complete the following steps on the device that contains your development environment:

-* ~~Install NodeJS; We recommend version 4.2.3 and above.~~ NodeJS is already installed on the provided AT&T Chromium OS raspberry pi device.
+* NodeJS is already installed on the provided AT&T Chromium OS raspberry pi SD cards.
-* ~~Follow the instructions found on GitHub to download a pre-built Node Server app with AT&T server-side libraries.~~ A pre-loaded package downloaded on the provided AT&T Chromium OS raspberry pi device.
+* A pre-built Node Server app with AT&T server-side libraries downloaded on the provided AT&T Chromium OS raspberry pi SD cards.
 * Log in to your Chromium device.
 * Press CTRL + ALT + T to open terminal.
 * In the terminal type `shell` to start running commands.